 29 Nov Apartment Rentals in Toronto ⌂ Toronto Rental Market Prices Rise Fast – Toronto Mississauga Brampton North York GTA

 And then there are those who don’t have the strength to get up off their sidewalk grates and jump for joy about the latest government program announced.
-What really is ridiculous about this is that our government is squeezing housing supply and then dressing themselves up as some kind of superhero.
+What really is ridiculous about this is that our government is squeezing housing supply raising housing and apartment rental prices and then dressing themselves up as some kind of superhero.

 Amost on cue, jumping on the housing crisis easy button is our Prime Minister Justin Trudeau.
 With tired, worn out solutions pulled from history books, Trudeau is planning to spend $40 billion over ten years.
 He made the announcement during a recent photo shoot for media.